You can translate the document:

 If your LDAP elements (user / roles) have unicode characters, you will need to activate in Virtual DataPort “Unicode” as identifiers charset at global server level (Administration > Server configuration > Identifiers charset).

-Note: if your preference is to use the Restricted charset in the Administration Tool when creating views, you can always restore the Identifiers charset of an individual database to “Restricted” (Administration > Database management > <database> > Edit)
+Note: if your preference is to use the Restricted charset in the Administration Tool when creating views, you always have the option to restore the Identifiers charset of an individual database to “Restricted” (Administration > Database management > <database> > Edit)

 Assign privileges to single users

-If you are in a situation where you need to use permissions on a user level then you can edit the LDAP query to search for roles.
+If you are in a situation where you need to apply permissions on a user level, then you can adjust the LDAP query to search for roles.

 In our previous example, the user “jsmith” has the role “director” in VDP.
-Editing the role search pattern and use something similar to:
+By editing the role search pattern, you can use something similar to:

 (|(distinguishedName=@{USERDN})(member=@{USERDN}))